Discover 5 Surprising Benefits of Collagen

 However, this process can be accelerated by many factors.

-For example, if your skin is exposed to the sun and UV rays for too long, that can cause the skin’s normal regeneration and repair cycles to lose efficiency.†
+For example, if your skin is exposed to the sun and UV rays for too long, that can wreak havoc on the skin.†

 The result?
 Premature signs of aging, which no one wants.

-The best way to combat this cycle and fight back against the appearance of early aging is to tackle the problem on two fronts:
+I believe the best way to combat this cycle and fight back is to tackle the problem on two fronts:

 - Limit your exposure to damaging UV rays and other environmental toxins.